Surveyor-Jr/PyBlog/README.md

 ## Articles, Blogs & Tutorials

-The following articles have provided reference to the source code contained in this Repo
+The following **articles** have provided reference to the source code contained in this Repo

 - [Coordinate Transformation with Python](https://surveyor-jr.tech/coordinate-transformation-with-python/)
 - [Batch Coordinate Transformation](https://surveyor-jr.tech/batch-coordinate-transformation/)

+The following **You-Tube** videos also provide reference to the source code contained in this repo